percona/community/content/_index.md

 {{% block class=" branded projects" %}}

-##  Projects - PMM, Kubernetes, and more
+##  Projects &ndash; PMM, Kubernetes Operators, and Percona Toolkit

 We also create, participate in, and work with many open source projects.
 Check out our [Projects](/projects).